-Neil Aucoin said he went AWOL when the group put the makeup back on in the mid 90’s.
-“Hell, I thought KISS reached their peak during the Revenge era.
-To me the reunion was a step backwards.
+Neil Aucoin said he went AWOL when the group put the makeup back on in the mid-’90s.
+“Hell, I thought KISS reached its peak during the Revenge era.
+To me, the reunion was a step backward.
 They’ve never been the same since.”

 One thing is clear listening to disgruntled KISS Army vets.
 There is not one thing you can point to that has single-handedly killed morale, but a combination of factors causing the perfect storm.
 Be it the crass commercialism, the overpriced concert tickets and never-ending farewell tours, the re-re-remastered greatest hits, the use of scab musicians, and so on and so on and so forth.